secretgraph/secretgraph/docs/implementation/design.md

 This is currently not implemented as it needs background workers and has many caveats

-Note: there is an reserved type External which can be morphed despite the normal fixed types
+Note: there is an reserved type External which can be morphed in constrast to the normal fixed types.

 ## Cleanup of actions